 1. the fingerprint contained in the Cookie header is efficiently compressed by HPACK

-2. wpbench was used to collect the numbers; first-paint was calculated as max(head-parsed, css-loaded); in this benchmark, DOMContentLoaded timing was indifferent to first-paint
+2. wpbench was used to collect the numbers; first-paint was calculated as

-4. at 10 RTT it is unlikely that we have hit the maximum network bandwidth, and that means that packets will be received by the browser in batch every RTT
+option is turned on by default4. at 10 RTT it is unlikely that we have hit the maximum network bandwidth, and that means that packets will be received by the browser in batch every RTT

 5. there are use cases for HTTP/2 push other than pushing asset files